Round the Horn (video game)

 Round the Horn (stylized with a leading apostrophe as 'Round the Horn) is a 1979 video game written by Reverend George Blank and published by The Software Exchange for the TRS-80.
 Written in BASIC, it was originally a type-in program—and the cover feature—in the January 1979 issue of SoftSide.

 Contents

-Round the Horn is a game in which each player becomes the pilot of a clipper ship in the late 19th century with instructions to sail from New York City, around the tip of South America, and north to San Francisco in the shortest possible time.
+Round the Horn is a game in which each player pilots a clipper ship from New York City, around South America, to San Francisco in the shortest time.

 Reception

 Joseph Suchar reviewed Round the Horn in The Space Gamer No. 37.
 Suchar commented that "Round the Horn is a challenging game which is in between all of those economic games and the simplistic arcade games.
 I highly recommend it."